 "this part of the concert was pure magic...Opening with Don Cherry's "Om Nu," vocalists Meghann Welsh and Bonnie Lander joined Sertso in a choir of ghostly overtones that sounded like mood music for the Devil." ~ Robert Bush, San Diego Reader (October 11, 2012)

 "Meghann has a voice that fits with the best of those who sang in the classic style (Sippie Wallace, Ida Cox, Rosie Mae Moore, etc.)" ~ Lou Curtiss, Troubadour (CD review: The Southern Pacific & the Santa Fe - November, 2015)

 "There are many things that I think are great about taking lessons from Meghann, but there are three elements that I especially appreciate.
 First, in each lesson, she is prepared with and models a number of techniques or strategies for me that I should/can do differently to improve my singing.
 And they’re working!
 Second, following the lesson, she emails a brief review of the lesson, including reminders that make this a great home-practice tool.
 Finally, although she is a serious and dedicated teacher, she laughs readily and puts humor into her examples and/or demonstrations.
 Often those pearls are what help me the most.
 I love taking lessons from Meghann!" ~ Sharon Popp

-Meghann earned her Bachelor of Music degree in Vocal Performance from the University of California, Santa Cruz (2002), her Master of Music degree in Vocal Performance from San Francisco State University (2009), and her Ph.D. in Music with an emphasis in Integrative Studies and Vocal Performance from the University of California, San Diego (ABD).
-Meghann is a member of the National Association of Teachers of Singing (NATS).
+Meghann earned her Bachelor of Music degree in Vocal Performance from the University of California, Santa Cruz (2002), her Master of Music degree in Vocal Performance from San Francisco State University (2009), and is working toward her Ph.D. in Music with an emphasis in Integrative Studies and Vocal Performance from the University of California, San Diego (ABD).